 In Senior 2, you learnt how to locate places on maps.
-Use the map of Africa on page 225 of the Leaner's Book and an Atlas to assist your learners to locate the countries where major mining areas are found in Africa.
+Use the map of Africa in the Leaner's Book and an Atlas to assist your learners to locate the countries where major mining areas are found in Africa.